pace-neutrons/Horace/documentation/add/09_Serializable_Interfaces.md

 The fact that the data are binary and Horace-specific causes problems for users.
 To access native Horace file format, users need deep understanding of Horace, as the binary objects are the reflection of sqw objects in memory and these objects have complex structure necessary for storing complex experimental data.
 Users who want to utilize smaller `sqw` objects stored in `.mat` files should also use Horace as restoring Matlab classes relies on Matlab knowing the definition of these classes.

 1. To satisfy the request of accessing Horace data from a third party applications, team have decided to change Horace file format from raw binary, to [HDF](https://www.hdfgroup.org/) file format, as this format is the industry standard for efficient storage and access to binary scientific data, accessible by number of third party applications unrelated to Matlab and Horace.
-The decision on making `.hdf` data [NeXus](https://www.nexusformat.org/) compatible is still pending (NeXus is an HDF-based standard format for storing the results of neutron scattering experiments).
+The decision on making `.hdf` data](NeXus is an HDF-based standard format for storing the results of neutron scattering experiments)  [NeXus](https://www.nexusformat.org/) compatible is still pending, as no Matlab implementation for NeXus wrapper exists and it will request substantial efforts from our team to implement at least subset of the NeXus library.

 2. Current binary file format is relatively complex and related to current structure of `sqw` classes.
 To satisfy the project requests we are bringing substantial changes to `sqw` objects so the file format to store these objects should also change.
 To maintain consistent user experience we need to support the way of reading various previous versions of the `sqw` binary files and `sqw` objects, stored in proprietary `.mat` files.

 3. Additional problem to resolve is the maintenance of two independent file formats.
 Any changes to `sqw` objects would request changes in two independent file writers which requests additional developer's efforts.
 It would be beneficial to avoid duplication and maintain only one file format common for both for large (partially fitting to memory) and small (fully fitting to memory) `sqw` objects, written to disk.

 ## Suggested solution -- serializable interface.
-To resolve issues 1-3 mentioned in the previous chapter, team decided to rely on the Matlabs standard mechanism of storing/restoring customized objects.
+To resolve issues 1-3 mentioned in the previous chapter, team decided to rely on the Matlab's standard mechanism of storing/restoring customized objects.
 If a Matlab object defines `saveobj/loadobj` methods, Matlab uses these methods to convert to/from binary format, to convert a Matlab object into a structure or to recover the object from the structure.
-The structure then is saved/loaded using Matlab proprietary file format.
+The structure then is saved/loaded using Matlab proprietary file format (`.mat` files).
 The responsibility of maintaining this format is then lies with Matlab.

-To utilize the `saveobj/loadobj` Matlab functionality we have decided to make all Horace objects `serializable`.
+To utilize the `saveobj/loadobj` Matlab functionality we have decided to make all Horace objects to make all Horace objects the subclasses of a special class `serializable`.
 The custom `serializable` class defines `saveobj/loadobj` pair of methods and some additional methods, necessary to maintain class versioning (see below).
 To implement our *serializable* interface we have to make two assumptions about our objects:

-1. The object has an empty constructor.
+1. The object has an empty constructor, i.e. the constructor with no arguments.
-2. The object has a public interface which allows to define(assign) to an empty object any contents the non-empty object may have, defining in this way any valid non-empty object.
+2. The object has a public interface which will populate all required data in the object.
+The object should be able to exist with all contents unset, and this interface should overwrite all existing contents with the new consistent data, while not retaining any previous contained data.

 If such assumptions are satisfied, we may define *serializable* objects, which need to overload only handful of class-specific methods, but would immediately have number of very useful generic features.
 The class diagram describing such object is presented on the **Fig 1**: